From excellence derives perfection

 At the professional level of every sport, the peak performance capabilities of the star athletes are almost the same.
 This pair of siblings is no different.
 Each demonstrates its own strengths, but both exhibit a degree of unparalleled excellence in their respective playing fields.
 The dual magnet design common to both these cartridges emulates the LP cutting lathe’s cutter head providing outstanding signal separation, air, and delicate nuances.
 The sound of the Amber is deep, spacious, layered with organic weight, and life-size with great energy demonstrated through timing and rhythm.
 Dynamics and bass resolution are to envy for any manufacturer.
 The Fritz Gyger stylus and Boron cantilever combine to reduce record groove noise and provide excellent tracking.

 The Rose has an Aluminum cantilever and a different cartridge body treatment, with similar sonic qualities as the Amber maintaining great pace and rhythm while providing slightly less upper-end energy, overall warmer presentation, and accelerated dynamics -- proving to be a favorite among those passionate about classical music.

 The Rose offers lovely resolution, texture, and a correct sense of space.
-Very quiet in the grove.
+Very quiet in the groove.
 For systems on the slightly aggressive or thin side, this is the perfect source that possesses strengths the Amber does not have.

 You will definitely want to hear the Olympic-level performances of these two new “track stars” from Allnic’s analog audio master, KS Park!